-So you are planning to travel to Paris?
-As any other capital, Paris is a huge city, but different from other metropoles, like London or Berlin, Paris still preserves all the charm of the Renaissance.
-Walking around, drives you back in time, you smell the fresh of the Belle Époque in each detail of the city, from its buildings, cafes or decorations.
+As any other capital, Paris is a huge city, but different from other metropoles, like London or Berlin, it still preserves all the charm of the Renaissance.
+Paris has so many places to visit and historical landmarks, walking around, drives you back in time.
+You smell the fresh of the Belle Époque in each detail of the city, from its historical buildings, cafes or decorations.

 Despite its classic atmosphere, Paris is full of life.
 It doesn’t limited itself to history and museums, but offer a whole new 21st century life.
 There are so many thing to do, that definitely you would need more than 3 days to have a complete experience of it.
-However, following this 3 days in Paris guide for beginners, it will be enough to see the most important points and have an idea of why people fall in love with this city.
+However, if it is your first time in Paris, this 3 days in Paris guide will help you to see the most important points and have an idea of why people fall in love with this city.

 3 Days in Paris as a Beginner